 the certificates that Elasticsearch has been configured to use.

-OpenID Connect authentication in Kibana is also subject to the
+OpenID Connect authentication in Kibana is subject to the following timeout settings in

 The three additional settings that are required for OpenID Connect support are shown below:

 xpack.security.authc.providers: oidc.oidc1: order: 0 realm: "oidc1"

 The configuration values used in the example above are: